rockinguitar/aendu-rocks/content/pages/about.md

 ## A few strong opinions

 I'm all for modern tech — but voice messages in chat?
 Absolute nightmare!

+{{ floated_image(src="/img/about/voice-messages-are-a-sin.jpg" float="left" alt="Voice messages are a sin" width="350")}}

 They waste time, eat data, can't be searched, and force everyone to listen instead of just quickly reading.
 They're often full of dead air, rambling, and "uhms" while people think out loud. 😒 And you can't listen to them just anywhere — especially not in noisy surroundings or public spaces.
 It's lazy, thoughtless, and annoying.Voice messages in chat are a sin. 😤

 Integrity matters deeply to me — both in work and life.
 Without it, trust crumbles, and nothing meaningful can really grow.